a-banerji/mle-training/README.md

 python store.py < --model_load_path: "Input Path of the model" > < --data_load_path: "Data-set path" > <--output : "Output Excel path for scores">

 Note: On default it reads model from pickles folder, data-set from data folder and stores the excel for scores in output folder.

+## To install and run the pakage using wheel
+Inside the dist folder: pip install mle_training-0.2-py3-none-any.whl

+from data import ingest_data
+from scripts import trainmodel

+Pass the parameters inside the functions to run the tool.